ejwessel/raspnode_config/README.md

 -d, --dry-run         dry-run ansible playbook
 ```

-Most of the parameters are pretty straight forward, but I want to point out one in particular, `--smtp`
+Most of the parameters are pretty straight forward, but I want to point out one in particular, `--smtp`.
+Adding this flag will configure 'monit'(process manager on the node) to monitor processes in addition to sending alerts.
-I'm using 'monit' to monitor the processes as well as for alerting, using --smtp sets up the monit configuration to use a smtp server and send email alerts.

 In order to setup smtp on the node you'll need a few things before you can enable it.
 - SMTP Server